jeremyhahn/go-trusted-platform/README.md

 ## Platform Startup & Local Attestation

-When the platform starts up, the Certificate Authorities are initialized, resulting in a Root and Intermediate CA with public / private keys, a signing certificate, and a dedicated encryption key using each of the configured key algorithms specified in the platform configuration file.
-The Intermediate CA will have the Root CA's certificate imported to its trusted root store.
-Each CA's Certificate Revocation List is created and initialized with a dummy certificate.
+When the platform starts up, the Certificate Authorities are initialized, resulting in a Root and Intermediate CA with public / private keys and a signing certificates for each of the keys listed in the platform configuration file.
+The Intermediate CA will have the Root certificate imported to its trusted root store.
+A Certificate Revocation List is created and initialized with a dummy certificate for each of the configured key algorithms, in each of the configured Key Store Modules.

-After the CA is initialized, local system platform measurements are taken according to the platform configuration file, signed by the CA, and stored in the CA's internal blob store, along with the digest, signature, and checksum of the measurements.
+After the CA is initialized, local system platform measurements are taken according to the platform configuration file, signed by the CA, and placed into internal blob storage, along with the digest, signature, and checksum of the measurements.
 On subsequent startups, new system measurements are taken, a new digest is created and verified against the initial platform measurements signature.
 If the signature does not match (the state is different / unexpected), the platform will return a fatal error and terminate.
-In the future, it will also re-seal the platform by unmounting the LUKS volume and run a set of custom event handlers that allow responding to the unexpected state of the system using plugins.
+In the future, it will also integrate with LUKS volumes and run a set of custom event handlers that allow responding to the unexpected state of the system using a plugin architecture.

 ## Remote Attestation

-A remote attestation implementation using the procedure outlined by [tpm2-community](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html) is working, however, be sure to read the notes in the attestation directory regarding this approach.
+A remote attestation implementation using the procedure outlined by [tpm2-community](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html) is working, however, be sure to read the notes in the [attestation](pkg/attestation) directory regarding this approach.
+This will be replaced with an ACME device-attest enrollment protocol in the near future.

 To test it out using the provided `Makefile` targets.